Hebi Henan, China Travel Guide

 Cross-contamination can occur, especially in smaller kitchens.

 Green tea is widely consumed.
-Guests are often offered tea when you arrive in homes or establishments.
+Guests are often offered tea when you reach homes or establishments.

-This strong Chinese liquor is an integral part of banquets and celebrations.
+This strong Chinese liquor is an integral part of banquets and parties.
 It is typically consumed in small shots.

-Chinese beer brands are popular for casual dining and get-togethers, along with some international options.
+Chinese beer brands are popular for casual dining and get-togethers, along with certain options from abroad.

-Hebi's food culture emphasizes fresh, seasonal ingredients and hearty portions, reflecting the region's agricultural heritage.
+Hebi's food culture emphasizes fresh, fresh seasonal produce and filling portions, reflecting the region's agricultural heritage.